 Air filters are a crucial part of your home’s HVAC system.
 They promote healthy indoor air quality by removing pollutants that cause illness and discomfort.
 A durable air filter will prolong the life of your home’s HVAC system, circumventing costly repairs.
 Each air filter has a Minimum Efficiency Reporting Value (MERV) rating.
 This industry standard measures and compares a filter’s effectiveness at removing contaminants from the air.
-Air filters with low MERV ratings are less efficient and effective than those with a higher MERV rating.
-For residential homes, the MERV rating scale ranges from one to 16, the latter being the highest rating.
+Air filters with low MERV ratings are less effective than those with a higher MERV rating.
+For residential homes, the MERV rating scale ranges from 1-16, the latter being the highest rating.

 What Are the Different Types of Air Filters?

-These highly rated filters are effective, without static pressure or airflow resistance issues.
+These highly rated filters are effective without static pressure or airflow resistance issues.
 Media filters are easily maintained and are able to capture a variety of pollutants with their large surface area—media filters are often pleated.
 Higher-rated media filters only need to be replaced once or twice per year, but they are more expensive upfront.
-When it comes to improving indoor air quality and providing cleaner, healthier indoor air—a high-efficiency media air filter is your best bet.
+When it comes to improving indoor air quality and providing cleaner, healthier indoor air, a high-efficiency media air filter is your best bet.

-These filters are relatively mid-cost with reusable and disposable options.
+These filters are relatively mid-range cost with reusable and disposable options.
 Pleated filters have a large surface area and are able to filter dust, dander, mold spores and other contaminants.
 Fortunately, pleated filters with higher efficiency ratings are durable and last longer than the average filter.
 Pleated refers to the filter’s design style, they can vary across MERV ratings and material choice.